paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 **If you used an old revision of this page (and already have Updated SysNAND + AuReiNand), you may only have the ability to launch Decrypt9, if you would like to switch to the new method, download the latest AuReiNand version and follow "Preparatory work."**

-**If you used an old revision of this page, you may not have AGB_FIRM and TWL_FIRM patching, if you would like to switch to the new method, download the latest firmware bins and copy them to `/aurei/`.**

 This guide uses "Updated SysNAND" mode, in which we copy our RedNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanent SysNAND hax with no RedNAND required at all.

 We will also setup the ability to launch Decrypt9 from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.